 Men are facing unique challenges in today's world.
 Massive social change throughout the 20th and 21st

-Centuries has called into question older ideas about what it means to be a man, redefining traditional roles in
+Centuries has called into question older ideas about what it means to be a man, redefining traditional roles

-partners, how to be happy and how to find meaning in their lives.
+to their partners, how to be happy and how to find meaning in their lives.

 This has resulted in many men struggling with unrecognised depression and anxiety, with addictions, with

 relationship breakdowns and a lot of unhappiness.
-Suicide rates for men around the world are up to six times
+Suicide rates for men around the world are up to six

-these struggles don't make men into good life partners.
+women either, as these struggles don't make men into good life partners.

 Male Depression - Sad Men and Angry Men

-Research suggests that male and female depression is different, that there is a distinct form of depression that
+Research suggests that male and female depression is different, that there is a distinct form of depression

-give my own view.
+research, and then give my own view.

-For example, research suggests that women with depression feel sad, apathetic and worthless, while men with
+For example, research suggests that women with depression feel sad, apathetic and worthless, while men

-depression often exhibit anger, irritability and defensiveness .
+with depression often exhibit anger, irritability and defensiveness .
 Depressed women avoid conflict, while

 depressed men create conflict.
 Female depression often leads to a tendency to self-blame, while male